-Brazil has entered into 35 tax treaties on income (and/or capital), 32 of which are in force.
-These 35 treaties are being applied to 36 jurisdictions.
+Brazil has entered into 36 tax treaties on income (and/or capital), 32 of which are in force.
+These 36 treaties are being applied to 37 jurisdictions.
 All of these treaties provide for a mutual agreement procedure for resolving disputes on the interpretation and application of the provisions of the tax treaty.
 None of these treaties contains an arbitration procedure as a final stage to the MAP Process.

-Under Brazil's tax treaties, the competent authority function to conduct MAP is delegated to the Secretariat of the Federal Revenue of Brazil ("RFB").
-Brazil's competent authority currently employs six full time employees.
+Under Brazil's tax treaties, the competent authority function is assigned to the Secretariat of the Federal Revenue of Brazil ("RFB").
+Brazil's competent authority currently employs seven full time employees.
 All of these employees work on both types of MAP cases in addition to other tasks relating to international taxation and co-operation.

-Brazil issued guidance on the governance and administration of the mutual agreement procedure ("MAP") in December 2018, which is available in English at:
+Brazil has issued guidance on the governance and administration of the mutual agreement procedure ("MAP") in December 2018 ("MAP guidance"), which is available (in English) at: